marianina8/audiofile/README.md

 # audiofile
-In Chapter 4, we discuss abou the frameworks that can speed up CLI development.
-Within this Chapter-4 branch, we convert the older version of the command line interface to utilize the Cobra package.
+In Chapter 6, we discuss about handling timeouts an errors.
+In this next revision of the command line interface, we add a function to check the response from the client and add a timeout value of fifteen seconds to the client.

 ## To generate the audiofile command line interface:
 make build